mflova/mflova-vim-config/cfg/snippets/README.md

 # Vim snippets I mainly use

-These include the ones defined by me and the ones from the repo by default
+These include the ones defined by me and the ones from the repo by default.
+In order to add more, search for `vim-snippets` plugin.
+For python, they are defined in `snippets/python.snippets`

 In case you change the files, it is recommended to call ``:call UltiSnips#RefreshSnippets()``